klinker41/android-realm-performance/README.md

 5000 at the end.
 The app will record the execution time for each run and then average them together and display the results to you on the screen when finished.

-Test Overview:
+### Test Overview ###
-1) Realm inserts where we commit the transaction after each individual insertion completes
+1. Realm inserts where we commit the transaction after each individual insertion completes
-2) Realm inserts where we commit the transaction after all individual insertions are complete
+2. Realm inserts where we commit the transaction after all individual insertions are complete
+3. SQLite inserts where we commit the transaction after each individual insertion completes
+4. SQLite inserts where we commit a raw transaction after each individual insertion completes
+5. SQLite inserts where we commit the entire transaction after all individual transactions are complete

+### Results So Far ###
+From the completed tests, we can see that Realm is slightly faster than SQL when it comes to individual transactions, but SQL still has a small advantage when it comes to bulk transactions.
+However, both are very comparable to each other, there isn't much actual difference between the times on most runs.

+One very important thing to note, it look all of about 10 minutes to write the Realm tests because the database was so easy to create and work with.
+On the other hand, SQL tests took upwards of an hour and a half to write and are much messier to work with.
+As a developer, this greatly plays into my decision when choosing what type of database I want to work with on a daily basis.

 ---